Perper-net/Perper_ZKRollupBlockchain/README.md

 ## Overview

-Perper ZKRollup Blockchain is a novel approach to blockchain scalability and privacy.
-By leveraging zkRollups, we can batch multiple transactions into a single proof and store it on the Ethereum mainnet, drastically reducing gas costs and increasing throughput.
-This project seeks to integrate this technology into a private blockchain environment, providing the benefits of Ethereum's security and decentralization while maintaining the flexibility and control of a private chain.
+Initially designed to cater to the Perper ecosystem's requirements, this project integrates zkRollups technology to create a private blockchain environment on Ethereum.
+This ensures that users of the Perper application can transact with one another in complete anonymity, without revealing their addresses.
+By leveraging zkRollups, we can batch multiple transactions into a single proof and store it on the Ethereum mainnet, significantly reducing gas costs and enhancing throughput.
+While our primary focus is to provide a privacy-centric solution, our long-term vision is to evolve and serve as a Layer 2 solution provider on Ethereum, combining the best of Ethereum's security and decentralization with the efficiency and scalability of zkRollups.

 ## 🌟 Vision